Map of Canada

 Post Category: Monthly Reports

-Teranet-National Bank House Price Index back on the rise in Febuary
+Teranet-National Bank House Price Index rises in August

-MONTH-OVER-MONTH After adjusting for seasonal effects, the Teranet-National Bank Composite House Price Index™, which covers the country’s eleven largest CMAs, rose by 0.2% from January to February, the first increase after four consecutive monthly decreases.
-In February, five of the 11 CMAs included in the index recorded growth: Calgary (+1.6%), Victoria (+1.4%), Ottawa-Gatineau (+1.2%), Toronto […]
+MONTH-OVER-MONTH After adjusting for seasonal effects, the Teranet-National Bank Composite House Price Index™, which covers the country’s eleven largest CMAs, grew by 0.6% from July to August, the second consecutive monthly increase.
+In August, six of the 11 CMAs included in the index recorded growth: Quebec City (+3.9%), Halifax (+3.2%), Ottawa-Gatineau (+1.9%), Vancouver (+1.7%), Montreal […]

 Countdown to Next Report